Digital Marketing

 Strategic Thinking

-Tactical agency: “What keywords do you want to target?”
-Strategic agency: “Let’s understand your customer journey and which channels make sense for your business model.”
+Tactical agency: “What keywords do you want?”
+Strategic agency: “Let’s map your customer journey and figure out which channels actually work for your business.”

 Honesty About Limitations